-- For more on travel exemptions, including applying online, visit the Travel restrictions and exemptions page on the Department of Home Affairs website, including the Commissioner’s Guidelines.
+- For more on travel exemptions, including applying online, visit the Travel exemptions page on the Department of Home Affairs website, including the Commissioner’s Guidelines.

-Restrictions on travel to Australia will remain in place for unvaccinated students after 15 December 2021.
+Restrictions on travel to Australia will remain in place for unvaccinated students.
 However, you can still enrol with an Australian education provider, be granted a student visa offshore, and commence or continue their studies online if you are unable to obtain a travel exemption.

 If you're unvaccinated but are granted a travel exemption and wish to get vaccinated in Australia, you will have free access to COVID-19 vaccines in Australia.
 More information on COVID-19 vaccines is available at 'COVID-19 Vaccine information'.

 The Australian Government is continuing to grant student visas and we advise the following:

 - If you are a new student, please first enrol at an education institution and then apply for a student visa.